techindicium/dbt-gcp-billing-monitoring/README.md

 ## Configuring models package

-The package's models can be configured in your `dbt_project.yml` by specifying the package under `models` and the start date of the airflow monitoring data must be declared in vars.
+The package's models can be configured in your `dbt_project.yml` by specifying the package under `models` and the billing data's start date you want to monitor must be declared in vars.

 # Model node